soubhik7/udemy-transcript-downloader/README.md

 - Downloads transcripts from any Udemy course you have access to
 - Creates individual transcript files for each lecture
 - Generates a combined transcript file with all lectures
+- Optionally downloads `.srt` files with timestamps for each lecture
 - Scrapes and saves course content structure
 - Supports email-based authentication with verification code
 - Handles Cloudflare security challenges